How to Build a Positive Credit History AND Still Live Your LifePublished on February 4, 2022 by CreditFresh

 When you’re in the early stages of learning how to build your credit history, sticking to your budget will be crucial.
 There are a number of amazing and free online tools you can use to put your budget together, or you can take a look at these resources to give you a hand:

-One of the best ways of making sure that you stick to your budget is making sure you always have access to it.
+One of the best ways of making sure that you stick to your budget is ensuring you always have access to it.
 Put your budget on your mobile phone and stay on top of your spending.
 You can look for mobile apps to help you do this.

 Keeping your budget on your phone keeps you accountable to your goals.
-It also helps you keep track of impulse buys and know what type of impact these buys will have on the rest of your week.
+It can also help you keep track of impulse buys and know what type of impact these buys will have on the rest of your week.

-Some experts say we should save 2-6 months’ worth of living expenses in case of an emergency, and a lot of people roll their eyes at that.
+Some people say we should save 3-6 months’ worth of living expenses in case of an emergency, and a lot of people roll their eyes at that.
 Putting that much money away may not seem possible when you’re living paycheck to paycheck.

-A recent survey revealed that 40 percent of Americans would not be prepared to deal with a sudden $400 expense.
+The truth is, there are a good amount of people that would not be prepared to deal with a sudden emergency expense.
 But emergencies happen whether we’re financially prepared or not.
-So, this may make you wonder how one can prepare for these emergencies while you’re trying to build a positive credit history?]
+So, this may make you wonder how one can prepare for these emergencies while trying to build a positive credit history.

 What is a Hard Credit Check vs a Soft Credit Check?

 However, a soft credit check does not lower your score and is only visible to you.
 It may be done by a potential employer when you apply for a new job.
 Credit card companies may also run them before they offer you a specific promotion to make sure you qualify.
 Just remember that whenever you apply for new credit, it’s important to make sure you’re working with a responsible lender.